Fillerbuster: Unified Generative Scene Completion Model for Casual Captures: Introduction

 Photogrammetry has been around for decades \cite{Sturm2011} but only recently has become mainstream with novel-view synthesis techniques becoming high fidelity, such as NeRF \cite{mildenhall2021nerf} and Gaussian Splatting \cite{kerbl20233d}.
 Widely used apps like Polycam \cite{polycam} or Flythroughs \cite{Flythroughs} mean that everyday people can go out and easily capture content.
 Many such captures are done casually, which means the data is collected rather quickly and may miss large portions of the scene where the camera never looked.
 Sometimes, the capture is just a handful of sparse photos, which makes obtaining camera poses challenging.

 Reconstructing casually captured scenes is challenging because there is missing content to complete and it is not predictable where the missing content will be from capture to capture.
 In contrast, the object-centric setting is much simpler as one can assume a canonical coordinate frame and sample missing views looking inward on a sphere.
 Instead, we highlight the challenges of scenes and focus on this more general setting, where the input camera poses can be incredibly diverse.
 Our goal is to fill in the missing information to enable an immersive view of the scene that feels complete, and where the rendered content can go beyond what is seen in training images, as illustrated in \cref{fig:teaser}.
-To address this problem setting, we propose \method for recovering unknown 3D information from casually captured content.
+To address this problem setting, we propose \method, a unified model that completes scenes by jointly denoising images and camera raymaps from many input frames (and predicts poses when unknown).
 This content may be casual videos, where a user quickly scans their phone through a scene, or this may be a sparse set of photos with unknown poses, e.g. from a vacation.
-Given this data capture as input, our unified model can jointly complete the unobserved content and recover poses.
+Given this data capture as input, our unified model jointly completes the unobserved content and recovers poses.

 To improve casual captures, our key insight is to jointly model the image and camera distribution of existing casual captures by using a multi-view aware diffusion model.
 Our approach is made possible by the large influx of captured data being recorded and uploaded online.